Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

                     },
 ```

-**Searching by concept: Users can search for works related to specific concepts or topics by using relevant keywords or identifiers associated with those concepts.**
+**9. Searching by concept: Users can search for works related to specific concepts or topics by using relevant keywords or identifiers associated with those concepts.**

 Elasticsearch query API: